exercism/website-copy/pages/terms_of_service.md

 - share or upload defamatory, libellous, or inaccurate content.
 - share or upload any content that is unlawful.
 - share or upload content that a reasonable person could deem to be objectionable, offensive, distressing, or otherwise inappropriate.
 We would recommend that you familiarise yourself with our Values and Code of Conduct.
-- impersonate any person or entity, falsely claim an affiliation with any person or entity
+- impersonate any person or entity, falsely claim an affiliation with any person or entity.
-- access the Platform accounts of others without permission, or perform any other fraudulent activity
+- access the Platform accounts of others without permission, or perform any other fraudulent activity.
-- make unsolicited offers and advertisements to other Users of the Platform (including, but not limited to, unsolicited advertising and unsolicited job postings)
+- make unsolicited offers and advertisements to other Users of the Platform (including, but not limited to, unsolicited advertising and unsolicited job postings).
-- attempt to collect, personal information about Users or third parties without their consent.
+- attempt to collect personal information about Users or third parties without their consent.
-- remove, circumvent, disable, damage or otherwise interfere with the security-related features of our Platform.
+- intentionally interfere with our Platform's security-related features.
-- intentionally interfere with or damage operation of the Platform or any user’s enjoyment of it, by any means.
+- intentionally interfere or damage our Platform, or any user’s enjoyment of it.
-- use the Platform for illegal purposes, or in violation of any local, state, national, or international law, including, without limitation, laws governing intellectual property and other proprietary rights, and data protection and privacy.
+- use the Platform for illegal purposes, or in violation of any local, state, national, or international law, including, without limitation, laws governing intellectual property, data protection, and privacy.

 ### Service Eligibility